adefiqri12/ironwarden/README.md

 - [x] Add login setup (create)
 - [x] Add sqlite database
 - [ ] Edit master password
-- [ ] Add id and email to corresponding stored password
+- [x] Add id and email to corresponding stored password
 - [ ] Edit stored password
+- [x] The Password will be not shown but automatically paste
 - [ ] Cleaning memory after master_password or stored password been call using os_urandom and ctypes

 ## Second Todolist
 -----------------

-* Save the database to cloud (for backup)
+- [ ] Save the database to cloud (for backup)
-* Random generated username (readable)
+- [x] Random generated username (readable)
+	+ Add more english noun into dictionary
-* Automatically create the stored password using dictionary (it can be reloaded until user satisfaction)
+- [ ] Automatically create the stored password using dictionary (it can be reloaded until user satisfaction)
-* The automated created password, can be selected to include:
+- [ ] The automated created password, can be selected to include:
 	+ only 6 number (for pin)
 	+ only lowercase
 	+ uppercase and lowercase
 	+ uppercase, lowercase, and number 0-9
 	+ uppercase, lowercase, number 0-9, and special character
-* Add option to save text-based data, the program option look alike:
+- [ ] Add option to save text-based data, the program option look alike:
 	+ save account and password
 	+ save note/text
-* Add searching feature for account search
+- [ ] Add searching feature for account search
+- [ ] (?)
+Add login attempt to master password if failed 10 times, it will ask 12 word seedphrase